 Here are some rules that help me determine what’s “safe” to eat, even if the food is technically high on the Glycemic Index.
 Feel free to use them for yourself if you find yourself struggling with knowing what to eat!

 Green means go, yellow means slow, red means stop! –Or in this case, avoid!
 I try to follow this system when I’m able to look up the food’s GI level, usually before I do groceries.
 This helps me buy foods that are “safe”.

 2) Turn HIGH glycemic foods into LOW glycemic meals by adding healthy fats, acids and fibers.

 Healthy fats, acids, and fibers are three things you can use to slow down how fast your body consumes something, thus reducing the blood sugar level.
 Because the body has to work extra hard to digest these factors, it causes whatever other food you’re eating with it to slow down as well.
-Remember, the fats have to be healthy fats like grass-fed butter (I use Kerry gold or Anchor), extra virgin olive oil or coconut oil, MCT oil, or even the natural fats found in ground beef or egg yolks.
+Remember, the fats have to be healthy fats like extra virgin olive oil, coconut oil, MCT oil, or even the natural fats found in ground beef or egg yolks.
 Fibers you can find in vegetables like greens, broccoli, avocados, carrots, etc. Acids include apple cider vinegar, lemon, balsamic vinegar, or white vinegar.

 Whenever I cook, I run an equation through my head that looks something like this:

 High Glycemic food + (Fat/Fiber/Acid) = Low Glycemic meal

 Gluten free rice pasta (high GI) with ground beef (fat) and vegetables (fibers) = low glycemic meal

 3) The “whole-er” a food is, the better.